carlreinecken/kiwi/README.md

 ## Relationships

-Relationships can be added in your model as simple functions.
+Relationships can be added in your model as simple methods.

 #### One to one